kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 nitty-gritty.
 -->

-When the Eviction API evaluates a PDB, it will check the pods selected by the PDB's `selector`.
+We propose adding a new, optional boolean field `usepodGroups` to the `PodDisruptionBudget.spec`.
+- If this field is `false` (default) or unset, the Eviction API evaluates the PDB based on individual pod counts, preserving all existing behavior.

+When `usepodGroups: true`:
-- If a selected pod does not have `spec.workload.name` set, it is treated as an individual pod, and availability is calculated based on pod counts, preserving existing behavior.
+- If a selected pod does not have `spec.workload.name` set, log a warning and treat it as its own group.
-- If a selected pod has `spec.workload.name` and `spec.workload.podGroup` set, the eviction manager will treat *groups* of pods as the atomic unit for availability.
+- If a selected pod has `spec.workload.name` and `spec.workload.podGroup` set, the eviction manager will treat groups of pods as the atomic unit for availability.

-The logic will be as follows:
+When using pod groups:
 - Identify the `Workload` object referenced by `pod.spec.workload.name`.
 - From the `workload.spec.podGroups`, find the entry matching `pod.spec.workload.podGroup`.
 - This `PodGroup` object defines the group's policy.
 The `minCount` (from `policy.gang.minCount`) defines the minimum number of pods required for one replica of that group to be healthy.
 The `replicas` field defines how many such groups are expected.
 - The PDB's `minAvailable` or `maxUnavailable` will be interpreted in terms of these `PodGroup` replicas, not individual pods.
 - A `PodGroup` replica is considered "available" only if the number of healthy pods belonging to it meets its `minCount`.

 ### User Stories (Optional)